cs-MohamedAyman/Data-Analysis/Lecture-01-Numpy-Library/README.md

 # Lecture 01 - Numpy Library

+## Table of Content

+### 1.1 Numpy Basics
+### 1.2 Array Creation
+### 1.3 Printing Arrays
+### 1.4 Basic Operations
+### 1.5 Universal Functions
+### 1.6 Indexing, Slicing and Iterating
+### 1.7 Shape Manipulation - Changing the shape of an array
+### 1.8 Shape Manipulation - Stacking together different arrays
+### 1.9 Shape Manipulation - Splitting one array into several smaller ones
+### 1.10 Copies and Views
+### 1.11 Linear Algebra

 ## 1.1 Numpy Basics

 NumPy’s main object is the homogeneous multidimensional array.
 It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called axes.

 NumPy’s array class is called ndarray.
 It is also known by the alias array.
 Note that numpy.array is not the same as the Standard Python Library class array.array, which only handles one-dimensional arrays and offers less functionality.
 The more important attributes of an ndarray object are:

+Numpy is the core library for scientific computing in Python.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.
+If you are already familiar with MATLAB, you might find this tutorial useful to get started with Numpy.

 - ***ndarray.ndim***: the number of axes (dimensions) of the array.